JavaFXpert/cloud-native-java-pedagogical-sequence/README.md

-# cloud-native-java-pedalogical-sequence
+# cloud-native-java-pedagogical-sequence
-Outline that expresses a pedagogical sequence for Cloud-Native Java, including Spring Boot and Spring Cloud
+This repository contains and outline and learning assets (e.g. diagrams) that expresses a pedagogical sequence for Cloud-Native Java, including Spring Boot and Spring Cloud